MariusTulbure/alpha-blog/README.md

-Building `Alpha-blog` after Mashrur Hossain using diferent versions of Ruby, Rails and Bootstrap.
+Building `Alpha-blog` after Mashrur Hossain using other versions of Ruby, Rails and Bootstrap.